Brick Court Chambers

 • Commercial M

-Kyle is recommended by both Chambers & Partners UK and the Legal 500 as a leading junior in the fields of Commercial Litigation and Commercial Dispute Resolution.
+Kyle is recommended by both Chambers & Partners UK and Legal 500 as a leading junior in the fields of Commercial Litigation and Commercial Dispute Resolution.

 Details of Kyle’s sector-specific experience are set out in the relevant sub-sections below.
 However, notable examples of Kyle’s recent commercial litigation work include: